solidi/writing/69-the-toys-that-made-us-the-first-hot-wheels-sto-n-go-playset.md

 ![Original diagram of patent [US 4,349,983](https://image-ppubs.uspto.gov/dirsearch-public/print/downloadPdf/4349983).
 The hull of the Hot Wheels Sto & Go.](images/69-01.png)

+---

+*This draft is part of an American Toy Anthology.
+For information on the upcoming publication, see this author's announcement, [Undercover Toy Stories](https://medium.com/@solidi/upcoming-book-technical-toy-stories-80d5bfbd76c0): Volume One.*

+---

-On a cold Saturday night in February, there wasn't much to do but spend time with my toddler.
+**ON A COLD SATURDAY NIGHT** in February, there wasn't much to do but spend time with my toddler.
 We had choices. iPads?
 No. Stream nostalgic [Masters of the Universe](https://en.wikipedia.org/wiki/Masters_of_the_Universe)?
 No. I rolled out the [Matchbox](https://en.wikipedia.org/wiki/Matchbox_(brand)) and [Hot Wheels](https://en.wikipedia.org/wiki/Hot_Wheels) instead.
 Our "beep-beeps" and "vroom-vrooms" filled the room.

 While playing, we rendered a city out of his socks.
 That wasn't enough.
 I wanted to buy something, but there [wasn't a store](https://www.retaildive.com/news/the-story-of-toys-r-us-bankruptcy-is-still-unfolding-and-it-still-matters/617429/) or a [mall](https://www.businessinsider.com/american-mall-decline-150-left-10-years-how-many-2022-10) to make the purchase the main event.
 These places have long compacted into the synchromesh of online retailing.